 Facing fraud charges can jeopardize one’s business, livelihood, and reputation.
 With the John T. Floyd Law Firm’s dedicated representation, individuals and businesses can fight back against federal allegations of fraud with confidence.
 Contact the firm today to protect your rights and achieve a successful defense.

 Fraud is a general term encompassing countless variations of criminal conduct ranging from complex, billion-dollar corporate crimes to small-scale individual frauds.
-Top law enforcement officials at the Department of Justice and FBI have listed fraud as one of the top threats to our economy and have made it a renewed priority to investigate and prosecute fraud of all sorts.
+Top law enforcement officials at the Department of Justice and the FBI have identified fraud as one of the top threats to our economy and have made it a renewed priority to investigate and prosecute fraud of all kinds.

 Statistically, most individuals charged with fraud-related offenses have no prior contact with law enforcement and no previous criminal history.
-However, given the offense’s seriousness and possible punishment range, even first-time offenders will face serious consequences if found guilty of fraud.
+However, given the offense’s seriousness and the possible range of punishment, even first-time offenders will face serious consequences if found guilty of fraud.
 Almost all criminal fraud allegations are felonies and are punishable by serious prison time and significant fines.

-Criminal fraud charges are investigated primarily by the FBI, but it is not uncommon for criminal investigators from other agencies like the Office of Inspector General, Health and Human Services, Internal Revenue Service, Secret Service, Immigration and Customs Enforcement, or even the United States Post Office to investigate criminal frauds and file charges with the U.S Attorney’s Office.
+Criminal fraud charges are investigated primarily by the FBI, but it is not uncommon for criminal investigators from other agencies like the Office of Inspector General, Health and Human Services, Internal Revenue Service, Secret Service, Immigration and Customs Enforcement, or even the United States Postal Service to investigate criminal fraud and file charges with the U.S Attorney’s Office.

 If you should find yourself faced with an indictment for a fraud-related offense, or if you’ve become a target in such an investigation, it is imperative that you consult with a lawyer who has the skill and experience necessary to successfully protect you and your company from the federal government against criminal charges in federal court.

 John T. Floyd is a criminal law expert.
-He is Board Certified criminal defense attorney John T. Floyd has faced off against the federal government for over twenty years, helping many of his clients achieve victories ranging from decisions not to file charges to not guilty verdicts before federal juries.
-Mr. Floyd is a respected authority in matters relating to criminal law and is often called to comment on criminal issues on national television programs and in media outlets across the country.
+He is a Board Certified criminal defense attorney.
+John T. Floyd has faced off against the federal government for over twenty years, helping many of his clients achieve victories ranging from decisions not to file charges to not guilty verdicts before federal juries.
+Mr. Floyd is a respected authority on criminal law and is often called to comment on criminal issues on national television programs and in media outlets across the country.

-In legal terms, fraud covers a broad spectrum of offenses involving dishonesty, fraudulent acts, misrepresentations, and intentional deception.
-While the state criminal statutes covering fraud generally prosecute these cases as thefts or thefts by deception, the Federal Government uses an assortment of specific statutes to prosecute fraud.
-Federal frauds are serious felonies that are punished by lengthy imprisonment and large fines and restitution.
-Unfortunately, fraud cases also often involve actions by the government to forfeit assets to satisfy restitution orders or claims that the property was used in the offense or is the proceeds of illegal activity.
+In legal terms, fraud encompasses a broad spectrum of offenses involving dishonesty, misrepresentation, and intentional deception.
+While state criminal statutes covering fraud generally prosecute these cases as thefts or thefts by deception, the Federal Government uses a variety of specific statutes to prosecute fraud.
+Federal fraud is a serious felony punishable by lengthy imprisonment, large fines, and restitution.
+Unfortunately, fraud cases often also involve government actions to forfeit assets to satisfy restitution orders, or claims that the property was used in the offense or is the proceeds of illegal activity.

 The following is a non-inclusive list of some of the offenses used by the Federal Government to prosecute allegations of fraud:

 Wire and mail fraud are essentially the same crime.
-These are some of the most widely used criminal statutes at the federal level due to the almost unavoidable use of mail or electronic communications in most financial transactions.
+These are among the most widely used federal criminal statutes because mail or electronic communications are almost unavoidable in most financial transactions.
 The only difference between the two is the medium in which the offense is committed: mail in mail fraud; wire communications, including electronic communications, in wire fraud.

-As part of the Comprehensive Crime Control Act of 1984 the federal criminal offense of Bank Fraud was created to increase success at efforts to prosecute fraud committed against federally insured financial institutions.
-Prior, to the bank fraud statute, criminal charges for fraud against banking institutions were primarily accomplished with traditional theft, larceny of embezzlement criminal provisions, leaving some bank frauds difficult to prosecute.
+As part of the Comprehensive Crime Control Act of 1984, the federal criminal offense of Bank Fraud was created to improve the success of efforts to prosecute fraud against federally insured financial institutions.
+Prior to the bank fraud statute, criminal charges for fraud against banking institutions were primarily brought under traditional theft, larceny, or embezzlement criminal provisions, making some bank fraud cases difficult to prosecute.

 Under Section 1344 of Title 18, United States Code, the Government must prove three essential elements to establish bank fraud: 1) a knowingly executing or attempting to execute a scheme to defraud; 2) the scheme to defraud was material, and 3) the Federal Deposit Insurance Corporation insured the financial institution.
 As of June 2014, the U.S. Supreme Court ruled that the Government has no duty to establish intent to defraud.

 The potential range of punishment is extremely serious, with a maximum term of imprisonment of 30 years and a fine $1,000,000.00, and reflects the governments “get tough” reaction to the massive fraud that plagued the Savings and Loans industry in the 1980s.
 In addition to massive fines and restitution, forfeiture of property is typical in these cases.
-Given the Department of Justice’s renewed efforts to combat fraud within the financial industry, criminal charges alleging bank fraud are expected to grow in number and seriousness.
+Given the Department of Justice’s renewed efforts to combat fraud in the financial industry, criminal charges alleging bank fraud are expected to increase in number and severity.

 In 1998, Congress enacted the Identity Theft and Deterrence Act.
-The act makes it a federal crime to “knowingly” transfer or use, without lawful authority, a means of identification of another person with the intent to commit any unlawful activity that constitutes a violation of Federal law, or that constitutes a felony under any applicable State or local law.
+The act makes it a federal crime to “knowingly” transfer or use, without lawful authority, another person’s means of identification with the intent to commit any unlawful activity that constitutes a violation of Federal law or a felony under any applicable State or local law.
 This statute includes the fraudulent use of identifying information, credit card and ATM information.

-Under 18 U.S.C. § 1028 United States Code, the penalty for identity theft starts with a mandatory minimum term of imprisonment, per count, of two(2) years or a 5-year mandatory minimum if the theft is connected to terrorism.
+Under 18 U.S.C. § 1028, the penalty for identity theft starts with a mandatory minimum term of imprisonment, per count, of two(2) years or a 5-year mandatory minimum if the theft is connected to terrorism.

 There are a variety of different schemes that fall under the mortgage fraud umbrella.
 Some of the more common ones include: